Clock icon

 Book Online Now

-Safe Pet Anesthesia and Patient Monitoring in Kitchener
+Safe Pet Anesthesia & Patient Monitoring in Kitchener

-If you are looking for experienced vets in Kitchener who take anesthesia seriously, this is what we do and why it matters.
+If you are looking for experienced vets in Kitchener who take anesthesia seriously, this is what we do.

-We take this very seriously at our clinic.
+We take safety very seriously at our clinic.
 If you're looking for a local vet who puts safety first, you can count on Kingsdale Animal Hospital.

 What Procedures Require Anesthesia?